×

 Pro Tip: Make sure your sealant is TPMS-safe (won’t damage tire pressure sensors) and check expiration dates regularly.

-5. Reflective Safety Vest & Blanket
+5. Reflective Vest & Emergency Blanket: Stay Visible and Warm

 If you break down on a dark highway, staying visible is critical—especially at night or in bad weather.